avaneev/prvhash/README.md

 should use as fewer bits as possible, like demonstrated in the `prvrng.h` file.

 P.S.
-The reason the InitVec in the `prvhash64` hash function has the value quality constraints, and an initial non-zero state, is that otherwise the function would require 5 preliminary "conditioning" rounds (core function calls) to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically, for hash-table uses.
+The reason the `prvhash64` hash function has an initial non-zero state, is that otherwise the function would require 5 preliminary "conditioning" rounds (core function calls); that would reduce the performance of the hash function dramatically, for hash-table uses.
 Note that the `prvhash64s` function starts from the "full zero" state and then performs acceptably.

 ## Hashing Method's Philosophy ##